matomo-org/developer-documentation/docs/tests-github.md

 - [Build VUE] Auto trigger, it will build VUE file and commit back to the PR
 - [Composer Update] Auto trigger by cron，it will run `composer update` and commit back to the repo
 - [PHPCS check] Auto trigger, checking PHPCS code quality if not valid will return error details.
-- [Inactive PR] after 14 days, inactive PR will mark as state
+- [Inactive PR] runs daily, inactive PR will be marked as stale after 14 days

 (New scripts should be documented in the list above.)